pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 - Max number of app instances can be specified in the Organization Quota and Space Quota
 - Admins can purge a single service instance and its bindings.
 This is a more targeted purge to resolve a single service instance than the purge service offering.

+#### DEAs

+Multiple stability and performance improvements were made to DEAs.
+They can now handle many more simultaneous connections, for instance.

 ### Bug Fixes

 ## UAA and Login Server